-Contract Section Requirement Annual Renewal Meets Does Not Meet Comments School Charter and Mission - Article II Service and 2.1 Charter x x Lease(s) upon request.
-2.2 Mission statement The School is operating in accordance with its mission statement. x Interview Governance - Article IV Annual Renewal Meets Does Not Meet Comments 4.1 Governing Board Responsibilities The Governing Board is operating and ensuring compliance with all Applicable Laws and managing any contracts with administrative personnel and/or Educational Service Providers x Interview 4.3 (a) Governing Board Membership The Governing Board has a consistent process for and maintains records of the selection of Governing Board members.
-The selection records include the candidate's qualifications to serve, and the Governing Board's decision on the Governing Board Member's application. x Interview
+Contract Section Requirement Purpose and Term of Contract - Article I Annual Renewal Meets Does Not Meet Comments School Charter and Mission - Article II Annual Renewal Meets Does Not Meet Comments 2.1 Charter х х Lease(s) upon 2.2 Mission statement The School is operating in accordance with its mission statement. x Interview Definitions - Article III · Governance - Article IV Annual Renewal Meets Does Not Meet Comments 4.1 Governing Board Responsibilities The Governing Board is operating and ensuring compliance with all Applicable Laws and managing any contracts with administrative personnel and/or Educational Service Providers x Interview

-4.3 (b) Governing Board Membership 1 Interview The Governing Board members meet the individual standards set in HRS §302D-12, and, collectively possess the knowledge, experience, and skills to effectively oversee the School's academic, financial, and organizational program. x 4.4 Governing Board Meetings The Governing Board holds meetings open to the public. x x Notice of meeting (agenda) posted to website and in office 4.5 Governing Board Reporting In accordance with HRS §302D-12(h) the required documents are available in a publicly accessible area in the School's office, accessible for review during regular business hours, and are posted on the School's official website. x x Notice of meeting (agenda), GB meeting minutes, current names and contact inforamtion of GB members and officers posted to website and in office.
-4.5 (d) Schedule of Governing Board meetings by 9/1 of each year × x Schedule posted on the website and in the office.
-4.6 School Governing Board Member Information x Annual submission / Ongoing update School Performance - Article V Annual Renewal Meets Does Not Meet Comments 5.1 Performance Frameworks The School has met the specific terms, forms, and requirement of the Academic Performance Framework x x Data review.
+4.3 (a) Governing Board Membership The Governing Board has a consistent process for and maintains records of the selection of Governing Board members.
+The selection records include the candidate's qualifications to serve, and the Governing Board's decision on the Governing Board Member's application. x Interview 4.3 (b) Governing Board Membership The Governing Board members meet the individual standards set in HRS §302D-12, and, collectively possess the knowledge, experience, and skills to effectively oversee the School's academic, financial, and organizational program. x Interview 4.4 Governing Board Meetings The Governing Board holds meetings open to the public. x x Notice of meeting (agenda) posted to website and in office 4.5 Governing Board Reporting In accordance with HRS §302D-12(h) the required documents are available in a publicly accessible area in the School's office, accessible for review during regular business hours, and are posted on the School's official website. x x Notice of meeting (agenda), GB meeting minutes, current names and contact information of GB members and officers posted to website and in office.
+4.5 (4) Schedule of Governing Board meetings by September 1 of each year x x Schedule posted on the website and in the office.
+4.5 (5) School Governing Board Member Information x Annual submission / Ongoing update School Performance - Article V Annual Renewal Meets Does Not Meet Comments

+5.1 Performance Frameworks The School has met the specific terms, forms, and requirement of the Academic Performance Framework x x Data review.
 State generated testing data reported by DOE, articulation doucument submitted 1st and 4th year of contract and if there is a change in curriculum.
-5.1 The School has met the specific terms, forms, and requirements of the Organizational Performance Framework × x Documents submitted and school has complied with contractual requirements.
+5.1 The School has met the specific terms, forms, and requirements of the Organizational Performance Framework x x Documents submitted and school has complied with contractual requirements.
 5.1 The School has met the specific terms, forms, and requirements of the Financial Performance Framework x x Documents submitted and school has complied with contractual requirements.
 5.1 The School has no outstanding Notices of Concern or Deficiency x x No outstanding notices of concern.
 5.3 Data and Reports The School is consistent in providing information, data, documentation, evindence and reports requested by the Commission pursuant to HRS §302D-17. x Review of submissions.
-5.5 Federal and State Accountability System The School administers all student testing as required by applicable federal and state law, rule, policies, and procedures. × x Review of state testing data reported Academic Performance - Article VI Annual Renewal Meets Does Not Meet Comments 6.3 Academic Standards As determined by BOE Policy 102-3, the School implements statewide content and performance standards approved by the BOE. x x Review of state testing data reported 6.5 Virtual and Blended Programs Authorized virtual and/or blended programs adhere to the Commission's Online Virtual and Blended Learning Guidelines. x x Submission of disaggregated data of virtual/blended programs.
+5.5 Federal and State Accountability System The School administers all student testing as required by applicable federal and state law, rule, policies, and procedures. x x Review of state testing data reported Academic Performance - Article VI Annual Renewal Meets Does Not Meet Comments 6.1 Annual Progress.
+The school is making annual progress toward implementing a high-quality early learning program as evidenced by aggregated student outcomes data that reflect growth when comparing Fall to Spring data. x x Data review.